-After the conclusion of WWII, from 1965 to 1972, NMCB FIVE made six consecutive deployments to Vietnam.
+NMCB FIVE made six consecutive deployments to Vietnam.
 In 1972, the battalion moved its entire complement of troops and equipment to Thailand.
 This giant operation resulted in the erection of the Nam Phong Air Base complex for the U.S. Marines in record time.
-For their efforts in both Vietnam and Thailand during 1972, NMCB FIVE earned the Pacific Naval Construction Force “Best of Type” award.
+For efforts in both Vietnam and Thailand during 1972, NMCB FIVE earned the Pacific Naval Construction Force "Best of Type" award.
 NMCB FIVE also received the 1972 Peltier Award from the Society of American Military Engineers as the most outstanding Seabee battalion in the country.

 In 1979, NMCB FIVE deployed to Diego Garcia for the construction of this critical naval base in the middle of the Indian Ocean.
 For their activities, the men of FIVE were awarded the Navy Expeditionary Medal.

-In April 1986, FIVE responded to an emergency contingency operation following the Libyan missile action directed at Lampedusa Island in the Mediterranean Sea.
-The Sigonella detail at the time deployed a special detail to the Coast Guard station on the island, completing emergency interim and permanent security improvements.
+In April 1986, FIVE responded to contingency operations following the Libyan missile action directed at Lampedusa Island in the Mediterranean Sea.
+The Sigonella detail at the time deployed a special detail to the Coast Guard station on the island, completing emergency temporary and permanent security improvements.
 In the Philippines, the detachments at Subic Bay and Capas-San Miguel also responded to contingencies.
 They accepted the challenge of operating critical base facilities including public works and transportation facilities, as well as the fire and police departments during a three-week strike by local employees.